 Repayment plans play a significant role in helping borrowers get back on track after defaulting on their student loans.

-• Income-driven Repayment Plans: These plans consider your income level when determining monthly payment amounts, making them more manageable based on what you earn.
+• Income-driven Repayment Plans: These plans consider your income level when determining monthly payment amounts, making them more manageable based on your earnings.

 • Standard Repayment Plan: This plan offers fixed monthly payments over a set period, ensuring you pay off your loan within a specific timeframe.

 Remember, the key to resolving defaulted student loans is taking action and staying in touch with your loan servicer.
-By exploring rehabilitation and consolidation options, maintaining timely communication, and utilizing suitable repayment plans, you can successfully recover from default.
+You can successfully recover from default by exploring rehabilitation and consolidation options, maintaining timely communication, and utilizing suitable repayment plans.

 Exploring Debt Resolution for Federal Student Aid